Jy Hitchcox: England

-On 19 December 2014, Hitchcox signed a two-year contract with the Featherstone Rovers in the Kingstone Press Championship starting in 2015.
+On 19 December 2014, Hitchcox signed a two-year contract with Featherstone Rovers in the Championship starting in 2015.

 Castleford Tigers

 In November 2015, Hitchcox signed a 1-year contract with Super League team Castleford Tigers starting in 2016.

 Hitchcox scored 2 tries in his début for Castleford in a live televised game against Hull F.C.

 He played in the 2017 Super League Grand Final defeat by the Leeds Rhinos at Old Trafford.